analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

 **Line Price Amt**

 If you do not need to know the Line Item monthly breakout of revenue, then you can simply use the **Line Price Amt**.
 Just be aware that if you include any multivalued fields and normalize on them, the **Line Price Amt** field will be duplicated over those normalized items.

+Also, the be aware that the **Line Price Amt** is the **Price per Issue**.
+That would mean that if a line had 3 issues at $100 for the Issue Price, the Line Price Amt would be $100, but you may instead be looking for $300, the price for each issue summed up.

+If that is what you are looking for, then you will want to take a look at the Month Actual/ Est Amt section below.

 ### Month Actual / Est Amt